Pollena Trocchia: History

 Before the Roman colonisation, this area was probably inhabited by Italic peoples like Samnites and Oscans.
 Later it became a resort for rich patricians of Rome or for rich estate owners who built magnificent villas in the area.

 Excavations have shown that the north side of the Vesuvius volcano was equally as populated as the southern side where Pompeii and Herculaneum lie, but have not been paid as much attention by historians.
-The area was buried during the eruptions of Vesuvius of 472, 505 and 512 AD and not 79 AD (like that which buried Pompeii etc.), and so was part of the community that continued after the earlier eruption and recovered better than the territories to the south.
+The area was buried during the eruptions of Vesuvius of 472, 505 and 512 AD and not 79 AD (which buried Pompeii etc.), and so was part of the community that continued after the earlier eruption and recovered better than the territories to the south.

 The baths were built after the 79 AD eruption and before the mid-2nd century.

 The eruptions of Vesuvius of 472 buried the lower floors but clearance work was done and occupation then continued in the upper levels until it was completely buried in the 505 and 512 eruptions.

 Excavations

 The site was first discovered during construction of apartment blocks but the builders tried to destroy it as a hindrance to their work.
 A brief site report classed it as agricultural and no further excavation was made.
 The site was forgotten and used for illegal dumping.

 The Apolline Project identified the site and from 2005 it was cleared and annual excavations started.

 10 rooms of baths with massive structures have been discovered on two floors.
 An earlier villa is believed to be situated adjacent to them on the same site.

+An African sigillata lamp with the monogram of Christ (Chi-Rho), dated to the 5th century, was found.